ayyash/cricket/README.md

 ### Inject

 Following are quick calls to inject all classes in specific folders into their barrels in the core folder, to make them easier to use throughout the project.
-Classes should not be imported individually but through their barrel, to keep maintenance of their folder path under control.loader-container
+Classes should not be imported individually but through their barrel, to keep maintenance of their folder path under control.

 > A general rule, all files prefixed with "_" are excluded from injection.
 Also no files under the following folders are included in injection: components/layouts, components/common, components/abstract.